Must be Monday. New podcast! Just click on the fancy logo below.

 - Shōjo Kakumei Utena (Revolutionary Girl Utena)

-- Shin Seiki Evangelion (New Century Evangelion), and its alternate title Neon Genesis Evangelion (roughly Greek for New Beginning Gospel), because "Evangelion" is the name of the class of biological Humongous Mecha that NERV uses.
+- Shin Seiki Evangelion (New Century Evangelion), and its alternate title Neon Genesis Evangelion (roughly Greek for New Beginning Gospel), because "Evangelion" is the name of the class of Humongous Mecha that NERV uses.

 - Combat Mecha Xabungle